Whether it’s a recession, a pandemic or any other kind of economic crisis or downturn, you can still thrive. But how?

 - Relationship – Your single most important goal once you have someone on your site is to get their email address.
 When you have this vital bit of information, you can start to proactively build a relationship with them.
 As the relationship develops, so will the trust

-- Commercialize – Only once you have developed a relationship with your audience and they trust you, can you start to make money from them.
+- Monetize – Only once you have developed a relationship with your audience and they trust you, can you start to make money from them.

 The most successful and profitable websites have multiple revenue streams that follow a similar sequence of building trust over a period time.
 The greater the trust the more money you can potentially make from each visitor, prospect or client.